avelender/UMISP/README.md

 - View images from the current directory (supports JPG, JPEG, PNG, GIF, BMP, WEBP)
 - Quickly move images to folders using hotkeys
 - Create, rename, and delete folders directly from the interface
-- Customize hotkeys for each folder
+- Customize hotkeys for each folder (any key can be assigned)
+- Hotkey settings are saved between sessions
 - Support for animated GIFs
 - Fullscreen mode (F11)
 - Display information about the current file (name, size)